-- Blind Duplicate One duplicate sample will be collected at each CCR Unit for each sampling event; a total of three blind duplicates will be collected per event.
+- Blind Duplicate One duplicate sample will be collected at the Northern CCR Units, one at the Central CCR Unit, and one at the Southern CCR Units for each sampling event; a total of three blind duplicates will be collected per event.
 The blind duplicate will be analyzed for identical parameters as the monitor well samples.
 The duplicate sample(s) will be collected from randomly selected wells; and will be labeled with an appropriate identification number other than the well number.
-The sample bottles for regular and duplicate analysis will be filled in alternate succession for each required analysis (e.g. fill the metals sample container, then the metals duplicate container).
-The identification number will be recorded in the field log book, or in a separate Monitor Well Sampling Record. - Matrix Spike/Matrix Spike Duplicates (MS/MSDs) One MS/MSD will be collected during each sampling event to test the potential effects of matrix interference on the laboratory results.
+The sample bottles for regular and duplicate analysis will be filled in alternate succession for each required analysis (e.g., fill the metals sample container, then the metals duplicate container).
+The identification number will be recorded in the field logbook, or in a separate Monitor Well Sampling Record. - Matrix Spike/Matrix Spike Duplicates (MS/MSDs) One MS/MSD will be collected during each sampling event to test the potential effects of matrix interference on the laboratory results.
 To reduce the possible adverse impact to the laboratory equipment, wells selected for the MS/MSD samples will be those that historically have shown low or non-detect constituent concentrations (to the extent practical).
 The sample is collected as a triplicate (the original sample plus two additional sets).
 The matrix spike sample will be labeled with the well number followed by an "MS".
-Similarly, the matrix spike duplicate will be labeled with the well number followed by "MSD". - Field Blank One field blank sample will be collected at each CCR unit for each sampling event; a total of three field blanks will be collected per event.
+Similarly, the matrix spike duplicate will be labeled with the well number followed by "MSD".

+- Field Blank One field blank sample will be collected at the Northern CCR Units, one at the Central CCR Unit, and one at the Southern CCR Units for each sampling event; a total of three field blanks will be collected per event.
 Field blank samples provide information about potential contamination of the samples during exposure to ambient conditions at the site during sample collection.
 Field blanks will be prepared at a specified well site by pouring commercially-available distilled water into sample bottles and vials in the same quantities as the groundwater samples.
-The samples should be labeled appropriately and stored in the same manner as the groundwater samples.

-• Equipment Blank - An equipment blank sample will be collected during the groundwater sampling event only if non-dedicated sampling equipment is used.
+The samples should be labeled appropriately and stored in the same manner as the groundwater samples. - Equipment Blank An equipment blank sample will be collected during the groundwater sampling event only if non-dedicated sampling equipment is used.
 After the non-dedicated equipment has been cleaned and rinsed (see Section 9.0 for decontamination procedures), distilled water will be passed over (e.g., poured over) the decontaminated equipment and the water will be collected in appropriate sample containers.
 The equipment blanks will be analyzed for the same suite of parameters as the monitor well samples.
 Equipment blanks will not be collected if dedicated equipment is used for sample collection.